emoose/xvdtool/xvd_info.md

 ### What are XVDs?
-XVD packages are a secured file format used by the Xbox One to store data, an advancement of the Xbox 360's STFS packages.
+XVD packages are a secured file format used by the Xbox One to store data, similar to the Xbox 360's STFS packages.
 XVD files are usually used to store system images/data while XVCs (a slightly modified version of XVDs) are used to store game data.

 An XVD file consists of a header containing the hash of the top level hash table, certain metadata about the file (such as content ID, content type, the sandbox ID the package was created for, the product ID that the package belongs to, etc) and also a signature of the header itself which is stored at the beginning of the XVD file, from 0h to 200h.